DETAILED ACTION

 A base (14; Fig. 4-5), wherein the dustproof cap covers the base (Fig. 2);

-At least one use port (50) is formed in the flip cap (Fig. 2; Col. 4, lines 19-24);
+at least one port (50) is formed in the flip cap (Fig. 2; Col. 4, lines 19-24);

-The replaceable container is a top-opened case (See Fig. 3; Col. 3, lines 59-68);
+the replaceable container is a top-opened case (See Fig. 3; Col. 3, lines 59-68);

-The base is provided with an accommodating cavity (Annotated Figure A of Fig. 4);
+the base is provided with an accommodating cavity (Annotated Figure A of Fig. 4);

-At least one small compartment (38) is enclosed in the accommodating cavity (Fig. 4) through a retaining wall (36);
+at least one small compartment (38) is enclosed in the accommodating cavity (Fig. 4) through a retaining wall (36);

-The cosmetic product container is clamped on the retaining wall (Col. 3, lines 59-68);
+the replaceable container is clamped on the retaining wall (Col. 3, lines 59-68);

-The flip cap is hinged to the base (see Fig. 7 which shows the hinge 52 and Fig. 3 showing it being hinged to the base; Col. 4, lines 3-6) and has a use position (Fig. 1 is the use position as the user can use the product as desired) and an open position (Fig. 3 shows the open position allowing user to interchange the product; Col. 3, lines 49-58);
+the flip cap is hinged to the base (see Fig. 7 which shows the hinge 52 and Fig. 3 showing it being hinged to the base; Col. 4, lines 3-6) and has a use position (Fig. 1 is the use position as the user can use the product as desired) and an open position (Fig. 3 shows the open position allowing user to interchange the product; Col. 3, lines 49-58);

 PNG